GRABOSM/Grab-Data/README.md

 ## Additional Information

-For more information, suggestions or questions contact our Outreach and Community Manager, [Jinal Foflia](https://www.openstreetmap.org/user/jinalfoflia) or email her at jinal.foflia@grab.com.
+For more information, suggestions or questions contact our Outreach and Community Manager, [Jinal Foflia](https://www.openstreetmap.org/user/jinalfoflia).
 You can also refer our [OpenStreetMap wiki page](https://wiki.openstreetmap.org/wiki/Grab) for information.